silitics/rugpi/www/docs/guide/state-management.md

 ```toml title="ctrl.toml"
 overlay = "persist"
 ```

+To change the default size of the system partition use the `system_size` option in `ctrl.toml`.

 Note that you must use a recipe to install `ctrl.toml` to `/etc/rugpi` in the image.